 - you are engaging in substantial gainful activity

 If you disagree with the SSA’s decision, you can file an appeal.
 However, you need to do it within 60 days.
 Otherwise, you will lose your benefits permanently.

 7 Tips on How to Pass a Continuing Disability Review

 Despite the high passing rate for CDRs, you still need to prepare for it.
 Many have made the mistake of being complacent and ended up losing their benefits.
 If you want to keep your SSI or SSDI benefits, here are some tips on how to pass a continuing disability review:

 One of the conditions for receiving disability benefits is that you must follow treatment protocols.
 This is the SSA’s way of ensuring you are doing your best to improve your condition.

 If the SSA gets word that you are disobeying your doctors or are not following treatment protocols, they will schedule a CDR.
 They can ask your doctor for checkup records or any other evidence that you are following your doctor’s prescriptions.

-Once they determined that your condition remains the same despite following doctor’s orders, no action will be taken.
+Once they determine that your condition remains the same despite following your doctor’s orders, no action will be taken.
 You can keep receiving your benefits as usual.
 But if they find out that you are going against the treatment protocols, it can be a basis for stopping your benefits.